What Does it Take to Be an Informatics Nurse Specialist?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Business Consultant, Clinical Informatics

-In 2016, there was an estimated number of 600,500 jobs in the United States for Informatics Nurse Specialist.
+In the United States, there were 600,500 jobs for Informatics Nurse Specialist in 2016.
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 54,400 new jobs for Informatics Nurse Specialist by 2026.
-The BLS estimates 44,900 yearly job openings in this field.
+There will be an estimated 44,900 positions for Informatics Nurse Specialist per year.

 The states with the most job growth for Informatics Nurse Specialist are Utah, Colorado, and Washington.
 Watch out if you plan on working in Ohio, Maine, or Mississippi.
 These states have the worst job growth for this type of profession.

 Informatics Nurse Specialists make between $54,360 and $142,220 a year.